-Many historic buildings line the High Street.
-On the south side ground levels rise and several historic wynds and closes, and the Cross Well of 1807 which is probably a replica of its 1628 predecessor.
+Many historic buildings line High Street.
+On the south side, ground levels rise and several historic wynds and closes, and the Cross Well of 1807 which is probably a replica of its 1628 predecessor.

 Linlithgow’s rich history and central location make it a popular tourist destination.
 Linlithgow is twinned with the French town Guyancourt.

 James I ordered work on a palace to begin in 1424, following a fire that severely damaged the earlier residence.
 Linlithgow Palace served as the royal nursery for James V (born 1512), Mary Queen of Scots (born 1542), and Princess Elizabeth (born 1596).
 This impressive quadrangular palace has four ranges grouped around a central courtyard.

 Blackness Castle is a 15th-century fortress built by Sir George Crichton in the 1440s, probably on the site of an earlier fort.
 At this time, Blackness was the main port serving the Royal Burgh of Linlithgow.
 Strengthened by Sir James Hamilton of Finnart in the mid-16th century, the castle became one of the most advanced artillery fortifications of its time in Scotland.

 St. Michael’s Parish Church is one of the largest burgh churches in the Church of Scotland.
 King David I of Scotland granted a charter for its establishment in 1138.
 Following a fire in 1424, most of the present building dates from the mid 15th century.

 The design of the Cross Well was an accurate replica of its crumbling 1628 predecessor by John Ritchie.
 Remarkable for the richness and intricacy of the carving, this well excited the envy of the citizens of Edinburgh for the copiousness of its supply of water.